Bell v Tavistock: Appeal

 Leave to appeal against the decision of the High Court was granted in January 2021.
-The appeal was heard on 23 and 24 June 2021 by the Lord Burnett of Maldon (Lord Chief Justice), Sir Geoffrey Vos (Master of the Rolls) and Dame Eleanor King (Lady Justice of Appeal), and judgment was given on Friday 17 September.
+The appeal was heard on 23 and 24 June 2021 by Lord Burnett of Maldon (Lord Chief Justice), Sir Geoffrey Vos (Master of the Rolls) and Dame Eleanor King (Lady Justice of Appeal), and judgment was given on Friday 17 September.

 The original decision was overturned by the Court of Appeal and the guidance on puberty blockers was quashed.
 The Court of Appeal ruled that the High Court should not have issued guidance on the Gillick test and puberty blockers because that court should have dismissed the case when it ruled that the Tavistock guidance was lawful.
 The Court of Appeal found that it was "for clinicians to exercise their judgement" in relation to puberty blocking treatment.

-The Supreme Court of the United Kingdom refused Bell's application for permission to appeal on 28 April 2022, with the reason that it did “not raise an arguable point of law.”
+The Supreme Court of the United Kingdom refused Bell's application for permission to appeal on 28 April 2022, with the reason that it did "not raise an arguable point of law".

-Reactions to the appeal
+Reactions to the Court of Appeal judgment

 Alistair Robertson, a solicitor who advised the Tavistock and Portman NHS Foundation Trust, said going into the appeal "Our strategy had to be to focus the courts on the specific legal issues raised and away from the moral controversy around the treatment of children for gender dysphoria."

 Following the appeal Helen Marshall, Chief Executive of Brook, one of the appellants against the original ruling, expressed delight with the appeal judgment and said "By confirming that clinicians are able to use their professional judgement to evaluate an individual young person's capacity to consent to the use of puberty blockers, today's judgment crucially upholds the principle of Gillick competence which underpins practice across health, social care and many other areas of work with young people."

 Describing the appeal judgment, Sandra Duffy of Irish Legal News said "The Court of Appeal disagreed profoundly with the findings of the Divisional [High] Court on both evidentiary and legal bases.
-Its decision to overturn found that the Divisional Court had relied on flawed expert evidence (Bell 2, 38), 'implied factual findings that the Divisional Court was not equipped to make' (65), and was incorrect in issuing both its declaration of law and its guidance on the application (84 and 89)" and highlighted the importance of "the Court of Appeal's finding that Gillick competence applies to puberty blockers in the same way that it would to any other medical decision."
+Its decision to overturn found that the Divisional Court had relied on flawed expert evidence, 'implied factual findings that the Divisional Court was not equipped to make', and was incorrect in issuing both its declaration of law and its guidance on the application" (citations omitted) and highlighted the importance of "the Court of Appeal's finding that Gillick competence applies to puberty blockers in the same way that it would to any other medical decision".